-Has The Grand National Ever Been Cancelled And Why?
+The Grand National Has Been Cancelled Several Times In History

 news of the world front page GN 1993 'the banned national'The world’s greatest steeplechase is watched by millions of people all around the world.
 People are obsessed with it, some spending weeks or even months prepping for it and picking the horses that they’re going to bet on, whilst others just enjoy the excitement of it and pick their horse on the day by looking at the ones that have got good names or else are wearing their favourite colours.